-6.5 COMPUTING
+6.6 COMPUTING

 The school devotes considerable resources to both the computing curriculum and to general Information and Communications Technology.
 There is a specialist computer suite, as well as a trolley of iPads in Key Stage 1 and Key Stage 2.
-A suite of Chrome books and laptops are available throughout the school.
-Our aim is for pupils to be able to access them as required and ot make decisions in relation to an informed use of technologies.
+A suite of Chrome books and laptops are available throughout the school and this resource is becoming our dominant resource.
+It likely that our digital strategy will make our ICTV suit less used and the mobile devices more used over the coming years.
+Our aim is for pupils to be able to access them as required and to make decisions in relation to an informed use of technologies.